 Humanized ATN1 mouse

-CureDRPLA is working with Taconic Biosciences to make a new humanized ATN1 mouse in which the entire ATN1 locus (including introns) are humanized and include a pure 100 CAG repeat in exon 5.
-We will be able to distribute these mice to both academic and commercial collaborators without licensing fees.
-We anticipate having a large number of heterozygous mice for research studies in late June, 2021.
+CureDRPLA worked with Taconic Biosciences to make a new humanized ATN1 mouse in which the entire ATN1 locus (including introns) are humanized and include a pure 112 CAG repeat in exon 5.
+Dr Jeff Carroll is managing this colony and he may be able to distribute these mice to both academic and commercial collaborators without licensing fees.
+In addition, CureDPRLA is working with Taconic Biosciences to make a line with a milder phenotype, which will have ~70 CAG repeats.
+We expect this line to be available from the summer of 2023.

 DRPLA Biomarkers Development